 One of the secrets to this recipe is using a good, old-fashioned peanut butter brand like Jif, Skippy, or Peter Pan.

-Natural peanut butter does not work well in this recipe.
+Natural peanut butter does not work well in this peanut butter mixture.

 When I make the bars, I line my pan with parchment paper and leave plenty hanging over the sides.

 When it comes to baking, presentation is key.

 And nothing can ruin a beautifully baked treat like struggling to remove it from the pan or having it crumble into a mess.

 To ensure easy removal of your peanut butter bars, line the 13 x 9-inch baking dish with parchment paper before you pour in the chocolate.

 To line the dish, simply cut a piece of parchment paper that is slightly larger than the dimensions of your baking pan.